sigSandor/sigSandor.github.io/_security/2024-05-16-homelabpart2.md

-In this portion, we will go over the basic installation of `pfSense` as a virtual machine.
+In this portion, we will go over the basic installation of `pfSense` router as a vm.
 Later on, we will also complete the system configuration, network interfaces, and then configure the router for the lab.

 ----

 {: .warning }
-pfSense is going to be the default gateway for our home lab.
+pfSense is going to be the default gateway for our home lab as well.
 This means that pfSense will have to be the first VM that is booted.
-Any VM's launched before pfSense will have connectivity issues.
+Any VM's launched before pfSense will have network connectivity issues.

 ## <span style="color: royalblue; font-weight: bold;">Downloading pfSense</span>